JBEI/edd/docs/Deployment.md

 Before starting a deployment, the Docker images used by the various EDD services must be present on the host computer.
-This is accomplished either by pulling already-built images from a Docker Registry, or running the `docker-compose build` command to create images from the included `Dockerfile`s.
+This is accomplished either by pulling already-built images from a Docker Registry, or building the images from the Dockerfiles included in the project.
+To pull the images, use `docker-compose pull`.
+To build the images _with default parameters_, run `docker-compose build`.
+Customizing builds is beyond the scope of this document, consult the individual README files included with each Dockerfile if a custom build is required.

 ## TLS and domain configuration